-The most common reasons root canal treatment is required is for a cracked tooth, a deep cavity in which infection has spread to the tooth’s nerve or when a tooth has been injured by trauma such as a severe knock or strong impact.
+The most common reasons root canal treatment is required is for a deep cavity in which infection has spread to the tooth’s nerve or when a tooth has been injured by trauma such as a severe knock or strong impact.
 Symptoms which indicate the possible need for root canal treatment include pain or throbbing from the tooth when biting, sensitivity to hot and cold; other times, there are no obvious symptoms.

 If root canal treatment is recommended, it should be performed as soon as possible, because infection which is not removed can lead to the formation of an abscess which destroys the bone around the tooth, impacting the tooth’s chances to be saved.
 The infection can cause other negative effects such as fever, facial and neck swelling – abscesses are a major cause of tooth pain.

 Root canal treatment consists of the removal of the infected or irritated nerve tissue that lies within the root of the tooth.
 The next phase is to clean and remove the bacteria and infection from the pulp chamber and root canals and to shape and fill the remaining space.
 The root canal is then sealed off.